jsecurity101/ApacheGuacamole/README.md

 # ApacheGuacamole:
 Install Script for ApacheGuacamole.

-Note: this install script will only get Apache Guacamole to be available over HTTP
+<strong>Note:</strong> this install script will only get Apache Guacamole to be available over HTTP

 # Instructions: